caseman/grease/doc/tutorial/tutorial2.rst

    :start-after: turn(0)
    :end-before: key.SPACE

 For activating thrust, we use the :meth:`~grease.controls.KeyControls.key_hold` decorator.
 This works differently than the key press and release decorators we used for turning.
 The press and release decorators configure a method to fire once for each specific key event.
 The key hold decorator configures a method to fire continuously, once per time step, as long as the specified key is held down.
-This is perfect for thrust, which needs to be adjusted continously as the ship turns, and runs a continuous animation while activated.
+This is perfect for thrust, which needs to be adjusted continuously as the ship turns, and runs a continuous animation while activated.

 The :meth:`stop_thrust` method is simply bound to key release, to ensure the thrust is deactivated at the proper time.